realpython/python-guide/docs/starting/pip-virtualenv.rst

-You will of course need to install some packages globally (usually ones that you use across different projects consistenly) and this can be accomplished by adding the following to your :file:`~/.bashrc` file:
+You will of course need to install some packages globally (usually ones that you use across different projects consistently) and this can be accomplished by adding the following to your :file:`~/.bashrc` file:

 .. code-block:: console